jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

 description: "Ranking study resources for the first two years of med school."
 ---

+There are a billion resources available to help you study, and new ones pop up every year.
+I'm not going to even try to catalog them all.
+This is a short list of the resources I frequented during the didactic portion of med school.

 * First Aid: http://www.amazon.com/First-USMLE-Step-2014-Series/dp/0071831428
   (referred to as First Aid or FA) and http://www.amazon.com/First-Basic-Sciences-VALUE-USMLE/dp/0071785744